You’ve probably heard the numbers on Americans’ vacation habits. They’re not pretty.

 Also read: Spring into Travel and Reconnect with the World Around You

-Before we can feel comfortable just packing up and heading out, we have to take some transitional steps that validate our need to recharge while also validating our need to be seen as a productive employee.
+Before we can feel comfortable packing up and heading out, we often need to take a few transitional steps—both to validate our need to recharge and to reassure ourselves that we’re still seen as productive employees.
+How do we do that?
+Here are some tips:

 To the extent that you can control who you work for, and under what terms, it’s ideal to seek out firms committed to their employees’ overall well-being, including their attitude towards paid time off.